A gentleman guide on how to be dressed for a wedding

 The newlyweds, Felipe and Leticia, King and Queen of Spain

-The Americans use to wear black tie to the Church.
+Americans usually wear a black tie to the Church.
 The Brits and Europeans, never.
 In our opinion and according to our experience of being invited to amazing weddings, better do not wear a black tie to the church.
-Black tie is reserved for the dinner party before or after the religious ceremony.
+A black tie is reserved for the dinner party before or after the religious ceremony.
 Do like Prince Harry did when wore a black tie to continue celebrating the happy occasion in style.

 Beach or in the nature wedding

-Many couples choose an especial venue to tie the knot.
+Many couples choose a special venue to tie the knot.
 A dreamy beach and an idyllic place in the mountains are not necessarily the place to wear a formal outfit.
 Here you can let your imagination go free.
 If it’s Summer, linen suits are great.
-If it’s in the mountain, you can wear a typical mountain dress, like Austrian ‘trachten’.
+If it’s in the mountain, you can wear a typical mountain dress, like the Austrian ‘trachten’.